Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise

 As mentioned above, the bridge-coupled resonator pair acts differently than a standard-coupled resonator pair.
 A TLS in a bridge of the capacitor is equally shared by both modes before hybridization.
-However, once hybridized, one field mode amplitude is zero in 2 of the 4 capacitors.
-Likewise, it becomes zero in the other 2 capacitors for the other hybridized mode. {\it Thus, a given TLS will only frequency-shift (disperse) one of the hybridized modes in a bridge coupled resonator.
-In contrast, a change in the frequency from incident photons will cause a correlated shift to both modes such that it can be distinguished from TLS noise.}
+However, once hybridized, one E-field mode amplitude is zero in 2 of the 4 capacitors.
+Likewise, the amplitude becomes zero in the other 2 capacitors for the other hybridized mode. {\it Thus, a given TLS will only frequency-shift (disperse) one of the hybridized modes in a bridge-coupled resonator.
+In contrast, a change in the frequency from illuminating\gray{incident} photons will cause a correlated shift to both modes such that signal is qualitatively different than TLS noise, and thus the signal might be straightforwardly separated from this noise.}